pubref/bazel-importscrubber/README.md

 $ mkdir -p src/main/java src/main/test
 ```

-If you like, read more about
-[commands that can go in the WORKSPACE file][bazel-workspace-commands].
+If you like, read more about [rules that can go in the WORKSPACE file][bazel-workspace-rules].

 ## Step 2: Create a `BUILD` file where our java sources live.